 - Wagons were pulled by oxen, not horses, because Indians would only take horses in raids.

 Oregon Trail History

 Robert Stuart Finds the South Pass Through the Rocky Mountains

-Robert Stuart was a member of the fur trading group known as the Astorians, who worked for John Jacob Astor and the Pacific Fur Company.
+Robert Stuart was a member of the fur trading group known as the Astorians, who worked for John Jacob Astor and the Pacific Fur Company, part of the American Fur Company.
 Stuart led an expedition to the Oregon Country that established Fort Astoria.

 On the journey back to St. Louis, he discovered a path in the southern portion of present-day Wyoming that went over the Continental Divide and through the Rocky Mountains — and could be traveled by wagon.
 This part of the trail became known as the “South Pass,” because it was south of the route blazed by Lewis and Clark.
 The trail Stuart followed from Oregon back to St. Louis is what became known as the Oregon Trail.

 Stuart and Astor kept the location of the South Pass a secret.